-Mark DeGarmo Dance (MDD) is a leading 501(c)(3) nonprofit organization that educates underserved New York City communities and children through dance arts; creates, performs and disseminates original artistic and scholarly work; and promotes intercultural community.
+Mark DeGarmo Dance (MDD) is a leading NYC 501(c)(3) nonprofit organization.
+MDD educates under-resourced and marginalized NYC Asian American & Pacific Islander, Black, Indigenous, People of Color, Latinx, & Other communities and children; creates, performs, and disseminates original artistic and scholarly work; and builds intercultural community through dance arts.

 Creativity is a human birthright.

 All humans are learners who benefit from the arts and dance.

 Dance arts, when integrated with the daily curriculum, support the achievement of multi-dimensional excellence through public education.